Help is on-hand

 The Registrar will need to know the deceased’s full names, address and postcode, date and place of birth, date and place of death, occupation and whether the deceased was in receipt of a pension or allowance from public funds.
 If the deceased was a married woman or widow, the Registrar will want to know her Husband’s names and occupation, also her maiden name.
 If married, the date of birth of the surviving partner is also needed.

-The Registrar will issue a Green Certificate for the Funeral Director and this should be given to them as soon as possible, unless the death has been reported to the Coroner, your Funeral Director will explain what happens next.
+The Registrar will issue a Green Certificate for the Funeral Director and this will be emailed to them, unless the death has been reported to the Coroner, your Funeral Director will explain what happens next.

-The Registrar issues copies of the entry in the register for Banks Probate, Insurances, Post Office Accounts, etc., You should take some money with you to pay for these – currently £11.00 each.
-We will be pleased to take you to the Registrar if you do not have available transport.
-There will be a charge for this service.
+The Registrar issues copies of the entry in the register for Banks Probate, Insurances, Post Office Accounts, etc., YYpu will need to pay over the phone for these – currently £11.00 each.

 N.B.
 When the death has been reported to the Coroner you will be advised when the registration can be done.
 See ‘Her Majesty’s Coroner’ for further details.